 The meandering tour eventually brought the pair to what city?

-A: Boston, Massachusetts, where Earhart underwent another sinus operation which was more successful.
+, where Earhart underwent another sinus operation which was more successful.

 Earhart also flew the first official flight out of what airport in 1927?